hreyesm/google-forms-automation/README.md

 ## Usage

-### JSON File Structure
+### JSON File Format

-For a JSON file to work properly, it must be created according to the following guidelines.
+For a JSON file to work properly, it must be formatted according to the following guidelines.
+Please note that the files corresponding to the forms to be completed will only be read if they are inside the [fixtures](./cypress/fixtures) directory; otherwise the script will not recognize them.

+#### Location

 #### URL